Adredrs23/rust-pub-sub/README.md

 # Building a Real-Time Stock Ticker System with Rust and NATS

 In this post, we'll explore a real-time stock ticker system built with Rust, demonstrating the power of asynchronous programming and message-based architecture.
-The system consists of two main components: a publisher that generates simulated stock prices and a consumer that processes these updates.
+The system consists of three main components: a publisher that generates simulated stock prices, a consumer that processes these updates, and an authentication service that manages user access.

 ## System Architecture